JeneLitsch/Litan/doc/stdlib/algorithm/fold_x.md

 any

 **Description:**
-Sums up all elements in reversed order using `f` as a binary operation.
+Sums up all elements in reversed order using `fx` as a binary operation.

 ## std::fold_r(iter, fx)
 **Parameters:**